Grue-2/Projects/README.md

 These are projects whose broad themes are in sync with what I intend to learn more about.

+Note: I'm quite new to these subjects, please don't take anything I do here as secure in any way shape or form.

 # Table of contents

 1. [RNG_Scripts](#1)